The History of

-1965 - The Baton community began to talk and make plans for a water system.
-It took two years of knocking on doors and meetings to get enough people to sign up for water services.
+1965 - The Baton community began to talk of their need to have a water system.
+It took two years of knocking on doors and setting up meetings to get enough people to sign up for water services.
 Membership fees were $10.00 and the tap on fee was $25.00.

 1967 - With 225 people who signed up for water services, Ted G. West, Attorney, and W K Dickson and Company as engineers were hired.
 Officers and Directors were elected.
 The Officers and Directors of Baton Water Corporation were as follows:

 - Jack Pritchard - Director

 In June of 1967, a telegram from US Senator Sam J. Ervin Jr. was received by Mr. Haywood Holman stating that Baton Water's FHA loan application had been approved for $228,000, and would serve 225 families.